broadinstitute/gatk-sv/website/docs/modules/annotate_vcf.md

 If provided, sex-specific allele frequencies will be annotated.

 #### <HighlightOptionalArg>Optional</HighlightOptionalArg> `par_bed`
-Psuedo-autosomal region (PAR) bed file.
+Pseudo-autosomal region (PAR) bed file.
 If provided, variants overlapping PARs will be annotated with the `PAR` field.

 #### `sv_per_shard`
 Shard sized for parallel processing.
 Decreasing this may help if the workflow is running too slowly.